fredriki/docker-server/README.md

 Traefik as reverse-proxy and a docker-socket proxy.

 ### Auth
-LLDAP combined with Authelia.
+LLDAP combined with Tinyauth.
 Use with traefik middleware.

-Note: One must customize auth/authelia/access_rules.yml to suit one needs

-### Wiki
-Wikmd as simple wiki, is nice.

-### Cloud
-Nextcloud, some customization to get everything to work is needed.

 ## TODO
 - [x] LLDAP
-- [x] Authelia
+- [x] Tinyauth
 - [x] Traefik
-- [x] LLDAP and Authelia talking
+- [x] LLDAP and Tinyauth talking
-- [x] Authelia as middleware auth
+- [x] Tinyauth as middleware auth
-- [x] Wiki
+- [-] Wiki
-- [x] Testing adding wiki group in lldap and have that as access rule
+- [-] Testing adding wiki group in lldap and have that as access rule
 - [ ] Testing install.sh and the whole shabang as it is
 - [ ] Password manager with LDAP connection (Vaultwarden?)
 - [ ] Nextcloud LDAP automatic integration during install